keval-sondigara/SOC-Analyst-Portfolio/Home Lab Projects/4. Persistence/Linux Cron Job/writeup.md

 ![answer](reverse_shell.png)

-We successfuly got shell from our ubuntu machine (192.168.1.6).
+We successfully got shell from our ubuntu machine (192.168.1.6).

 This is how attackers use cron jobs using user-level privileges now let see how attackers use root-level crons with high-level privileges.